The Trump administration said it would impose tough new sanctions on Russia. It still hasn't.

 Last March, Skripal, a former Russian intelligence officer who had worked as a double agent for the British government, and his daughter, Yulia, were found unconscious and foaming at the mouth in a public park in Salisbury, England.
 They had been exposed to a deadly chemical nerve agent called Novichok, which had been developed by the Soviet military.
 From the outset, the attack seemed eerily similar to the fatal poisoning of Russian dissident Alexander Litvinenko, who was exposed to a deadly dose of Polonium-210 in 2006—an attack for which Russia has also been blamed.
 The Skripals, along with a police officer who came to their aid and was exposed as a result, were hospitalized for weeks.
 The British government, along with the United States and several dozen Western nations, blamed Russia for the attacks and expelled Russian diplomats.
 The Trump administration took an additional step to punish Russia, invoking the Chemical and Biological Weapons Control and Warfare Elimination Act of 1991 (CBW).

 The law triggers a series of increasingly draconian sanctions, applied in two steps, if the culprit doesn’t own up to its attack and repent.
 The law has been invoked only twice before—against Syria in 2013 and North Korea in 2018—and in both cases the punishments it calls for were never implemented.
-A waiver against imposing the sanctions on Syria was granted for national security reasons, and it was determined that the sanctions against North Korea the law mandated were largely the same as those already in place.
+A waiver against imposing the sanctions on Syria was granted for national security reasons, and it was determined that the sanctions against North Korea that the law mandated were largely the same as those already in place.
 But in Russia’s case, the Trump administration did impose an initial round of sanctions, while making it clear that it would ratchet up the penalties, as called for by the CBW, if Russia didn’t respond.

 “Simply by virtue of what the statute sets out, you will be able to see in the US code that if the executive branch cannot certify that Russia has met a series of conditions within three months of the initial round of sanctions, the second round must be imposed,” a senior State Department official told reporters in a background briefing in August.
 “Those conditions are pretty demanding, but you can see them for yourself in the statute.”
 The administration had started the clock on the law, the State Department official said, but the decision on whether to impose the second, harsher set of sanctions was entirely determined by Russia’s response.
 “So really, it’s up to Russia how dramatic the impact is,” the official said.